Celiac and Weight Gain

 In fact, food is meant to be enjoyed.

 Enjoying food again is a natural process of switching to a gluten-free lifestyle (you might also mourn other foods but that’s for a different post).
-If you find yourself eating more and enjoying more, that’s a beautiful thing that should not be shamed.
+If you find yourself eating more and enjoying more, that’s a beautiful thing and it should not be shamed.

 Let your body learn that it can trust food again and don’t fear the few extra pounds that might come along with rebuilding that trust.
 (Working with a dietitian might be able to help with this process).

-Reason number 3 behind weight gain and celiac might be that you’re trying to estabilish and trust your hunger and fullness cues after they were masked by GI distress for so long.
-Or after your relationship with them have been unregulated for so long.
+Reason number 3 behind weight gain and celiac might be that you’re trying to estabilish and trust your hunger and fullness cues.

 The nasty symptoms associated with consuming gluten when you have celiac disease can make it difficult to tune into the cues of your body.
 Bloating and constipation can mask hunger and other symptoms can mask fullness.